 Section 3.1 Purpose and Mission.
-The Corporation is organized and shall be operated exclusively for charitable or educational purposes within the meaning of Section 501(c)(3) of the Code by conducting or supporting activities for charitable or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code with particular emphasis on protecting Lake Waukewan and the Lake Waukewan Watershed and preserving the natural resources, ecology and scenic beauty of Lake Waukewan; to combat, or prevent air, water, noise and light pollution on or around Lake Waukewan; and to promote the safety and well being of all people interested in Lake Waukewan.
+The Corporation is organized and shall be operated exclusively for charitable or educational purposes within the meaning of Section 501(c)(3) of the Code by conducting or supporting activities for charitable or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code with particular emphasis on protecting the water bodies and the boreal and wetland habitats in the Lake Waukewan Watershed and preserving the natural resources, ecology and scenic beauty of Lake Waukewan, Lake Winona, Bear Pond, Hawkins Pond, Otter Pond and Tuttle Pond; to combat, or prevent air, water, noise and light pollution on or around the water bodies and associated wetlands in the watershed.